alexklbuckley/kohadevbox/README.md

 ### Running Vagrant

-Before you start using Vagrant, you will probably want to do this, to speed up the future installation of packages etc in your VirtualBox:
+To spin up a new dev box:

 ```
-  $ vagrant plugin install vagrant-cachier
+  $ vagrant up
 ```

-To spin up a new dev box.
-You need to specify either jessie, wheezy or trusty:
+This will launch the default OS (Debian Jessie).
+If you want another one, you need to specify it like this:

 ```
   $ vagrant up [<distribution>]
 ```

-Note: ommiting the distribution will default to jessie for all the vagrant * commands.

 This will download and install a bunch of stuff, please be patient - especially when you are not using `SYNC_REPO` (see below), since then the full Koha repository (which is over 2GiB) will be cloned too.

-If the process somehow gets interrupted, hangs, or otherwise does not get completed, you may need to force a re-build of the dev box to make sure everything is installed:
+Sometimes, the process somehow gets interrupted, hangs, or otherwise does not get completed.
+The most common cause are networking issues (temporary or permanent).
+When this happens, you can continue the process like this:

 ```
-  $ vagrant halt [<distribution>]
-  $ vagrant up --provision [<distribution>]
+  $ vagrant provision [<distribution>]
 ```

 When everything is done, you should be able to access your dev installation of Koha